Single-Sample Prophet Inequalities via Greedy-Ordered Selection: Introduction

 For many applications, the assumption of knowing the distributions exactly, as in the prophet model, is rather strong.
 It is consequential to ask whether near-optimal or constant-factor prophet inequalities are also achievable with limited information about the distributions.
-A natural approach in this context (pioneered by \cite{AzarKW14}) is to assume that the online algorithm has access to a limited number of \emph{samples} from the underlying distributions, e.g., from historical data.
-Arguably, a minimal assumption under this approach is that the online algorithm has access to just a \emph{single} sample from each distribution.
+A natural approach in this context (pioneered by \citet{AzarKW14}) is to assume that the online algorithm has access to a limited number of \emph{samples} from the underlying distributions, e.g., from historical data.
+Arguably, a minimal assumption under this approach is that the online algorithm has access to only a \emph{single} sample from each distribution.
 Surprisingly, even under this very restrictive assumption, strong positive results are possible.
-Importantly, for the classic single-choice problem one can obtain a factor $2$-approximate prophet inequality with just a single sample \citep{RubinsteinWW20}, matching the best possible guarantee with full knowledge of the different distributions.
-The same problem, but with identical distributions, was considered by \cite{correa2019prophet}, who showed that with one sample from each distribution it is possible to achieve a $e/(e-1)$ guarantee.
-This bound was subsequently improved by \citet{KaplanNR20} and \citet{ CorreaCES20,CorreaDFSZ21,correa2020sample}.
+Importantly, for the classic single-choice problem one can obtain a $2$-approximate prophet inequality with just a single sample \citep{RubinsteinWW20}, matching the best possible guarantee with full knowledge of the different distributions.
+The same problem, but with identical distributions, was considered by \citet{correa2019prophet}, who showed that with one sample from each distribution, it is possible to achieve a $\nicefrac e{(e-1)}$ guarantee.
+This bound was subsequently improved by Kaplan~et~al.~\cite{KaplanNR20}, and by Correa and coauthors ~\cite{CorreaCES20,CorreaDFSZ21,correa2020sample}.